katsith-emc/Emc-Thought-Principle/README.md

 3. **Abstracts stay under ~3 lines.** Full detail lives at the DOI.
 4. **η must be disambiguated.** Any paper discussing η should state which axis is meant: convergence/selection force, or boundary permeability.
 5. **lnI's status is provisional.** Any reference to lnI should note that its place within the equation remains formally undetermined (Paper 16), not treat it as settled.
+6. **m must be disambiguated.** Any paper discussing m should state which state is meant: m_local (individual memory) or m_field (diffused into personality, intuition, and culture) — see the Addendum to Paper 16.

 ## License

 All papers are published under CC BY 4.0.
 See each DOI page for details.